botwiki/botwiki.org/content/bots/facebook-messenger-bots/pennycat.co.md

 Robots: index,follow
 */

-[pennycat.co](https://pennycat.co) is a other bot created by [Leo Kangin](https://twitter.com/levkangin).

-PennyCat can find a coupon codes for thousands stores in the U.S. and internationally
+[pennycat.co](https://pennycat.co) is a Facebook Messenger bot created by [Leo Kangin](https://twitter.com/levkangin) that lets you find "a coupon codes for thousands stores in the U.S. and internationally".